The Future is Unwritten

 But I didn't want to study business.
 I wanted to study what I was passionate about.

-I got a double major in strategic communication and German.
-And, despite the doubts peers put in my head for four years, I had a job lined up before I had even graduated, and I'm still there, happy as a clam.
+I received a double major in strategic communication and German.
+Despite the doubts put in my head for four years, I had a job lined up before I had even graduated, and I'm still there, happy as a clam.

 I share these stories to prove that following your heart and listening to your gut pays off.
 I share these stories because despite being told I was acting impulsively or irrationally, I've been able to prove those who doubted me wrong and create a life I love.